baltimurals/NFT-preview-card/README.md

 # NFT-preview-card
 NFT preview card component

-Basic NFT Card Component using HTML, CSS, JavaScript, and Bootstrap
+Basic NFT Card Component using HTML, CSS, and Bootstrap

 I added some "fluff" such as the neon box shadow, a few bright colors, svgs, and images.

+Used Google Fonts - "Outfit" at font-weights 300, 400, and 600.

 Final Product: